zhang314159265/slk/old/status.md

 ## rest

-- Next step: make 'make test' on top level pass.

-- TODO: cleanup snm first.
-  - make sure we have some test to cover the corretness.
-The test should be ran with 'make test' is executed at the top level.

 - TODO: cleanup SAR since it's used by lkctx.c
+  - `make -C old/sar` pass now

 - NEXT: cleanup slk.c and move some part of Makefile from old to top level directory ++++++++++
   - add some unit test for sum.